 I grew up in a farming community and I remember the smell of fresh peanuts being dug up in the fields during harvest time.
 Yum!

 Mama would always make boiled peanuts.
 She would even freeze bags of peanuts.
 To this day, my sister, cousins and I like half-frozen boiled peanuts.
 Don’t knock it until you try it.

 Peanuts Don’t Grow on Trees

 In case you didn’t know, peanuts don’t grow on trees!
 Plus, they are not actually nuts.
 They are legumes.
-The peanut plant flowers above the ground but the peanuts grow underneath the soil.
+The peanut plant flowers on top of the ground but the peanuts grow underneath the soil.

 If I can find a way to save some time when I’m cooking, I’m all over it.
 And this peanut brittle saves a lot of time.